Skip to content

 I believe the coming of the Son of Man will not be any sooner than that time.

-โ€” D&C 130:14-17, 2 April 1843
+D&C 130:14-17, 2 April 1843

 Joseph was born in 1805, so 1805 + 85 = 1890.

-Once could argue that there's enough of a caveat in there; since Joseph did not live to be 85, the prophecy is still valid.
-D&C 3:1 is at odds with that claim: "The works, and the designs, and the purposes of God cannot be frustrated, neither can they come to naught."
+D&C 3:1 is at odds with this idea: "The works, and the designs, and the purposes of God cannot be frustrated, neither can they come to naught."
 Who would have guessed that the mob that killed Joseph could thwart God's plans, and overrule His machinations!
-It seems that Jesus was scheduled to stop by in 1890, but since Joseph got martyred (maybe) God changed His mind...?
+It seems that Jesus was scheduled to stop by in 1890, but since Joseph got martyred (maybe) God, who is eternal and unchanging, changed His mind...?
+Because of a mob???

 Both of these passages can't be true.
 But if one or the other is false, we might begin to question whether or not Smith was a prophet.
 Also, let's not overlook God Himself telling Joseph to "trouble me no more on this matter."
 We're being told to stop bothering God with prayerful questions?
 What the hell, God?